espruino/EspruinoDocs/info/Assembler.md

 **Note:**

+* This only works on ARM-based microcontrollers - ARM Thumb assembler will not work on ESP8266.
 * The assembler is only partially implemented so will only parse some opcodes at the moment.
 If you find something missing [please let us know!](https://github.com/espruino/EspruinoTools/issues)
 * If this is a bit hardcore for you, there's now the option of [Compiled JavaScript](/Compilation)